Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 “I think what the FBI did is unconscionable,” Caserta’s attorney, Michael Hills, said outside court.
 “And I think the jury just sent them a message loud and clear that these tactics — we’re not going to condone what they’ve done here.”

-Gibbons said the acquittals of Harris and Caserta demonstrated some serious shortcomings in the government’s case.
+Gibbons said the acquittals of Harris and Caserta demonstratedserious shortcomings in the government’s case.

 “We’ll be ready for another trial. … We’ll eventually get what we wanted out of this, which is the truth and the justice I think Adam is entitled to,” Gibbons said.